-A fetal echocardiogram is typically performed when there is a suspicion that the baby may have cardiac disease.
+A fetal echocardiogram is typically done when there is concern that the baby may have or is at higher risk to have heart disease.

-Common indications for performing a fetal echocardiogram include:
+Common reasons for performing a fetal echo include:

-- Other fetal malformations (seen on a screening obstetric ultrasound)
+- Other fetal malformations seen on a obstetric ultrasound

 - Maternal diabetes